-All graduate students are expected to meet University and program requirements, and to make systematic progress toward completion of their degree.
-This progress includes satisfying the conditions listed below, and achieving the requirements set by the individual degree program.
+All graduate students are expected to meet university and program requirements, and to make systematic progress toward completion of their degree.
+This progress includes satisfying the conditions listed below and achieving the requirements set by the individual degree program.

 In addition to the performance and progress made upon the conditions listed above, individual degree programs will review student performance in the fulfillment of the degree program’s requirements.
 Consideration may include, but is not limited to, such factors as performance during informal coursework and seminars, research capability and performance, professional standards of conduct and the number of grades of AU (Audit), IN (Incomplete), IP (In Progress) and W (Withdrawal) on a student’s record.

 Grades below C are not counted toward completion of requirements for any graduate degree, but are counted in the graduate GPA.
 Credit hours earned in undergraduate courses are not counted toward completion of any graduate degree and are not counted in the graduate GPA.
 A change by a graduate student from one department or program to another does not remove from the student’s GPA the grades that were earned in the first enrollment.
 Refer to the Grading Policies and Procedures in the University Catalog for information on grades and administrative marks and their application to the GPA.

 Each graduate program should review the academic performance and progress of its students, according to university and program requirements, at least once per academic year.
 Reviews may result in one of four outcomes (six outcomes for students in the College of Podiatric Medicine2):